 Stay with friends and family

 Many couples choose an intimate wedding experience as a way to spend more time with their very closest friends and family, instead of having to entertain a hundred people at a traditional wedding.
-If spending time with your loved ones is important to you, consider renting a big AirBnB wedding venue with enough rooms for everyone to stay together.
+If spending time with your loved ones is important to you, consider renting a big Airbnb wedding venue with enough rooms for everyone to stay together.
 It’ll be more expensive than a smaller home, but you can always ask people to chip in, or treat them to the stay as a thanks for traveling to your wedding.

 Arrive early

-When you’ve found the perfect AirBnB wedding venue, make sure that you book the trip to arrive at least a full day before your elopement.
-You’ll want enough time to get settled in, and get familiar with the whole property.
+When you’ve found the perfect Airbnb wedding venue, make sure that you book the trip to arrive at least a full day before your elopement.
+You’ll want enough time to get settled in and get familiar with the whole property.
 Some of my couples have used this time to rearrange some furniture and hide any decorations that they didn’t want in their photos (stuffed animals and deer heads, I’m looking at you).
 Just take photos of what the space looks like when you arrive, so that you can put everything back the way it was before you leave.

-Best AirBnBs in Colorado
+Best Vacation Rentals in Colorado

-And there you have it; my best tips for having an AirBnB wedding—in Colorado or anywhere else!
-Scrolling through AirBnB listings is kind of a hobby of mine, and I love helping couples find the perfect combination of epic locations and cozy properties to create a unique intimate wedding experience.
+And there you have it; my best tips for having an Airbnb wedding—in Colorado or anywhere else!
+Scrolling through Airbnb listings is kind of a hobby of mine, and I love helping couples find the perfect combination of epic locations and cozy properties to create a unique intimate wedding experience.

 Hi Nina,